 You’ll normally find the information on the city’s official tourism website or the mayor / municipality website.

 Book accommodation with free WiFi

-My own preference is booking accommodation on Airbnb.
-Looking for rentals with WiFi is very easy: use the filters in your search to find only listings with internet included and you’ll only see the relevant search results.
+My own preference is booking accommodation with WiFi, which is very easy: Just filter search results to find only listings with internet included.

 None of these apps will give you a perfect solution, as far as I’ve experienced.
 They rely on user submissions, so the passwords may not always be up to date and some parts of the world may not be covered.